netvl/picopickle/README.md

 As long as you use `Reader`/`Writer` companion objects or converters to create your custom serializers, the null handling behavior will be consistent for all types handled by your pickler.

-### Accurate numbers serialization
+### <a name="accurate-numbers-serialization"> Accurate numbers serialization

 Some backends do not allow serializing some numbers accurately.
 For example, most JSON implementations represent all numbers with 64-bit floating point numbers, i.e. `Double`s.
-Scala `Long`, for example, can't be represented accurately with `Double`.
+Scala `Long`, for example, can't be represented accurately with `Double` in its entirety.
 This is even more true for big integers and decimals.

 picopickle backends provide means to serialize arbitrary numbers as accurately as possible with these methods: